EpistasisLab/Aliro/README.md

 | /api/:objects/:id | DELETE    |      | Deletes existing entry |

 ## Future Work

+Using WebSockets to enable live querying of experiment logs.

 Due to variability in the objects, future work should focus on creating adapters i.e. a model adapter that can parse a JSON object specifying details of a neural network.